marcocesarato/react-native-big-list/README.md

 Check the [Documentation](https://marcocesarato.github.io/react-native-big-list-docs/).

-You can also try it on the published demo web app: [https://marcocesarato.github.io/react-native-big-list/](https://marcocesarato.github.io/react-native-big-list/)
+You can also try it on the published web app: [Demo](https://marcocesarato.github.io/react-native-big-list/)

 #### Why another list library?